☎ (346) 250-5000 ✉ info@recenterhouston.com

 We take a holistic approach — addressing the mind, body, and spirit on the path to lasting recovery — because we believe that a recovered life is an unlimited life.

-"Recenter has seventy years of caring for families affected by chemical dependency, one person at a time."
+"Recenter has seventy-six years of caring for families affected by chemical dependency, one person at a time."

-Substance addiction is a largely misunderstood public health problem.
-The solution is peer support, structure, and accountability.
+Substance addiction is a largely misunderstood public health concern.
+Recenter has found an effective solution in peer support, structure, and promoting accountability.
 Recenter equips people suffering from addiction with the tools to rebuild and reclaim their lives.

 We are proud to be an LGBTQ+ inclusive program, welcoming all individuals seeking recovery.